 Final technical reports, final reports of inventions, and the final inventory of equipment are normally due within 90 days after the project-end date.
 PI's are responsible for ensuring that all technical reports are submitted on time.
 PI's are also responsible for ensure that Sponsored Programs Administration (SPA) is provided the submission date of the final technical (or program) report.

 When a PI leaves the University, a replacement may be appropriate.
+All requests for transfer or termination must be initiated by the PI to the responsible OSP Project Officer.
 Sponsor approval (in writing) is required before a new PI can be assigned.

 Transferring an award from New York University (NYU) to another institution requires a written request by that institution to the sponsoring agency.
 Included with the request should be written authorization from NYU.

 Reporting deadlines vary by agency.
 Generally, Federal sponsors require a final report within 90 days of project expiration.
 The Sponsored Programs Administration (SPA) Deliverables Report lists reporting due dates.
-This report is available on the SPA portal in the BRIO financial reporting system.
 If you need access or training in using these reports, please email your SPA Team inbox:

-To identify your Team Inbox, click here to go to the SPA Contacts page.
+To identify your Team Inbox, go to the SPA Contacts page.